 Essential Skills Training

-Our programme trains students to the highest level possible, providing them with the skills and knowledge they will need to become a future leader in their field.
+Our programme provides training that equips students with the skills and knowledge they will need to become a future leader in their field.
 We do this by providing students with training opportunities that address key skills shortages identified below; an aspect which gives distinct advantage in future employment prospects.

-Students are challenged to work on solutions on the path to climate innovation, and are exposed to current innovators who impact and shape the world's economy and environment.
+Students gain an understanding of the creative problem solving process in order to find innovative solutions, and are exposed to entrepreneurs who impact and shape the world's economy and environment.

-Examples of specific applications from research and practice will be used to develop awareness of modelling including model hierarchies, assessment of model error, and design and diagnosis of experiments.
+Examples of specific applications from research and practice are used to increase awareness of modelling, including model hierarchies, assessment of model error, and design and diagnosis of experiments.

 Understanding Risk & Uncertainty